jue89/node-bloxycrats/README.md

 # Bloxycrats

-This module transforms a duplex stream (e.g. TCP or TLS stream) into a block-oriented interface, like the `dgram` interface.
+This module transforms a duplex stream (e.g. TCP or TLS stream) into a block-oriented interface.
+The API has been inspired by Node's `dgram` API but is not 100% compatible.

 ## Example